-The Ashanti Region is centrally located in the middle belt of Ghana.
-It lies between longitudes 0.15W and 2.25W, and latitudes 5.50N and 7.46N.
-The region shares boundaries with four of the ten political regions, Brong-Ahafo in the north, Eastern Region in the east, Central Region in the south and Western Region in the South west.
+The Ashanti Region lies in the southern half and is centrally located in the middle belt of Ghana.
+It lies between longitudes 0.15W and 2.25W, and latitudes 5.50N and 7.46N occupying a total land surface of 24,389 km2 (9,417 sq mi) or 10.2 percent of the total land area of Ghana.
+The region shares boundaries with six of the sixteen (16) political regions, Bono Region, Bono East Region in the north, Eastern Region in the east, Central Region in the south, Western North Region in the south-west and Ahafo Region in the west.

 - Region Sublinks

 - Quick Links